bhavya092/Purrfect/README.md

 # Purrfect
-A social media website for pets.
+A social media platform for pets.

+Link to the website http://purrfectmatch.herokuapp.com/